 If you can smell the rot in your cactus, your cactus is dying and can likely not be saved.
 If you touch your cactus and some part of it falls off easily or cracks, this is also a sign that your cactus is dead.

-If you see small wet patches, you still have a chance at saving your cactus by cutting off any affected areas and placing it in a very sunny spot to allow it to dry out.
+If you see small wet patches, you can save your cactus by cutting off any affected areas and placing it in a very sunny spot to dry out.

 That said, root and stem rot is pervasive and is often almost impossible to reverse.